Hawkeye Fan Shop — A Black & Gold Store | Hawk Talk — March | #VoteGarza | Fight For Iowa

 • Dick Vitale, Seth Davis, Andy Katz’s National Player of the Year

 • NABC Pete Newell Big Man of the Year

 • Big Ten Men’s Basketball Player of the Year

 • USBWA District VI Player of the Year

-• Kareem Abdul-Jabbar Center of the Year Award Finalist
+• Naismith Trophy, Wooden Award, Oscar Robertson Trophy, Lute Olson Award, and Kareem Abdul-Jabbar Center of the Year finalist